 - presence of bed bugs

 Mattresses can affect quality of sleep and spinal position.
-In fact, research suggests that around 7% of sleep problems are due to uncomfortable mattresses.
+In fact, research suggests that around

 An old or uncomfortable mattress may cause aches and pains.
 Some health reasons to replace a mattress include: